SkoolNotes/Taproot/21ENG301/KBdThereThereEssayOutline.md

 	- Tony still feels the Indian culture deep down
 		- "I tightened my chin strap.
 I looked at my face.
 The Drome.
 I didn’t see it there.
 I saw an Indian.
 I saw a dancer."
 			- To Tony (and other Urban Indians), embracing Indian culture (i.e. regalia) helps with overcoming the Drome (i.e. Urban Indian burden).

+# Essay

+Tony is initially apathetic towards Indian culture in favor of the urban culture he grew up in, and only interacts with his Indian heritage through contemplating on the troubled past of his people.